Martin compactifications of affine buildings: Martin compactification

 extends to a multiplicative functional, still denoted by $h_z$, on $\scrA_0$.
 Moreover, all multiplicative functions on $\scrA_0$ are of this form.
 For more details about spherical harmonic analysis on $\scrX$ we refer the interested reader to \cite{macdo0} and \cite{park2}.

-In fact the formula \eqref{eq:22} defines Macdonald polynomials for a given root system $\Phi$ and parameters $(\tau_\alpha : \alpha \in \Phi)$ invariant under the action of the Weyl group $W$.
+In fact the formula \eqref{eq:22} defines Macdonald spherical functions for a given root system $\Phi$ and parameters $(\tau_\alpha : \alpha \in \Phi)$ invariant under the action of the Weyl group $W$.
 In particular, the definition is valid without any underlying building, see e.g. \cite{Matsumoto77}.

 We henceforth fix an isotropic finite range random walk on good vertices of $\scrX$, with transition function $p$.
 Since the walk has finite range, there are a finite set $\calV \subset P$ and positive real numbers $\{c_v:v \in \calV\}$, such that